wyhsleep/GenomicTouchstone/README.md

 We recommend to download the pretrained models from the official model zoo and put them in the `model_path` directory.

-For example, if you want to run the nucleotide-transformer-2.5b-multi-species model
+For example, if you want to run the nucleotide-transformer-2.5b-multi-species model (Training the nucleotide-transformer-2.5b-multi-species model for 10 epochs on a single H800 takes approximately several hours.)

 ```bash
 cd /your/path/to/models